simonberner/k6-starter/README.md

 2. Run the protocol test with: `npm run testp`
 3. Run the browser test with: `npm run testb`

+## Current issues ⚠️

+Check the [issues page](https://github.com/simonberner/k6-starter/issues) to get an overview over the open issues I am currently struggling with, or are in the backlog for this project.

 ## Test APIs

 - https://test-api.k6.io/